JHodgkins/MSP4-MovieBox/README.md

 This area allows a site owner or admin to see a summary of the whole application and to also add, edit or delete the sites categories, Media type, edition type and location area.

 #### Footer section
-The footer section was designed to be useful and useable; the footer is divided into two half page sections at tablet and above screen sizes.
+The footer section was designed to be useful and useable, the footer is divided into two half page sections at tablet and above screen sizes.
 The right side will show the MovieBox social media icon links with the left side displaying a copyright notice.

 #### Overview of sections